 These 11 Haunted Cemeteries In Tennessee Are Not For the Faint of Heart

-There’s something about a cemetery that makes our blood run cold.
-Maybe it’s the eerie rows of tombstones, softly smiling angels and strange inscriptions on the tombs.
+Have you ever wondered about the most haunted cemeteries in Tennessee?
+There’s just something about a cemetery that makes our blood run cold.
+Maybe it’s the eerie rows of tombstones, softly smiling angels, and strange inscriptions on the tombs.
 The hushed atmosphere, the pungent ache of loss.
 It’s a strange thing, to wander through a land of the lost.

 *Note: Some cemeteries are not as well-known, so photographs do not necessarily reflect said cemetery.
 If you have photographs of these haunted places, please submit them!*